⚡ Offline

 💊 Medication I can't afford

 Ask your doctor about samples.
-Check NeedyMeds.org and RxAssist.org for patient assistance programs — most major manufacturers have them.
-GoodRx can cut costs 80%+ at the pharmacy.
-For insulin specifically, all three major manufacturers have $35/month programs.
+Check NeedyMeds.org and RxAssist.org for patient assistance programs.
+GoodRx cuts costs 80%+ at most pharmacies.

 Know your rights